 FAMILY ROOM, LIVING ROOM, FOYER, DINING ROOM (FINAL 5 MINUTES)

 Start with the sofa.
 It’s probably the largest piece of furniture so everyone notices it.
 Once you have the cushions and pillows looking good you’re halfway home.

-* Straighten coffee-table books and magazines, throw out newspapers, put away CDs and videos (and video games in my case)
+* Straighten coffee-table books and magazines, throw out newspapers, put away anything that is not decor.

 * Dust.
 I use a Swiffer duster (with reusable, washable duster covers – now that is a great invention!) that I spray with Lysol as I go along.
 It smells good and keeps the dust on the duster so it doesn’t fly all over the room.

 (Two big time saving tips.
-1- I keep the cleaning supplies where I need them and usually in each room (kitchen, bath, etc) I also keep a second set of cleaning stuff upstairs near our play room and secondary bedrooms.
-You will be amazed how much time this saves.
+1- I keep the cleaning supplies where I need them and usually in each room (kitchen, bath, etc) You will be amazed how much time this saves.
 2- Get in the habit of doing a lot of this work as you go through your day.
 For instance, after lounging on the couch all evening simply organize the cushions and the coffee table when you get up to go to bed.
 Takes all of 30 seconds)

 There you have it.
-Simple, straight forward, and man friendly (easy and not a lot of time commitment!)
+Simple, straight forward, and life friendly.
 And what about that laundry I mentioned earlier?
-Yes, I still do it and now I simply throw it is at night while we are watching TV or, if we don’t have Saturday morning plans, I will knock out all the weekly laundry as I start my cleaning routine.
+Yes, I still do it and now I simply throw it in at night while watching TV or, if I don’t have Saturday morning plans, I will knock out all the weekly laundry as I start my cleaning routine.

 Good luck as you become the best house keeper you have ever had.
 I think you will be amazed at just how easy this is and how big of an impact a clean, organized home will have on your psyche and your life.